modenaxe/awesome-biomechanics/README.md

 :floppy_disk: [source](https://github.com/anmuller/CusToM) |
 :star: [workshop materials](https://github.com/cpontonn/CusToM-Workshop)

 * **FreeBody** by the Daniel Cleather and Anthony Bull, MSk Dynamics group, Imperial College London.
-Implementation of the TLEM anatomical dataset written in C including a Matlab code MATLAB interface.
-It can be used as a framework for the development of your own bespoke models.</br>
+FreeBody is a segment-based musculoskeletal model of the lower limb implementing TLEM anatomical dataset.
+FreeBody is a fully-open source Windows application and Matlab code that may be used as given or as a framework for the development of your own bespoke models.</br>
 :page_facing_up: [paper](https://doi.org/10.1098/rsos.140449) |
 :computer: [website](https://www.msksoftware.org.uk/software/freebody/)